A moving black hole in TEGR as a moving matter ball: Conclusion

 Second, the result (\ref{E=M}) was obtained by choosing (\ref{isomet}), or (\ref{isometR}), with observers (\ref{staticobserver}).
 The same result could be obtained with the use of the Killing vector $\xi^\alf = (-1,~0,~0,~0)$ instead of (\ref{staticobserver}).
 However, following this logic, to calculate the momentum density, a space-like displacement Killing vector would be needed, but it does not exist for the solution under consideration.
 Here, following the analogies in Minkowski space we interpret components of the conserved current for a static black hole as components of the energy-momentum vector when energy density and momentum density are measured by local observers.
 Components of the current for a moving black hole are obtained by related transformation (\ref{movingcoord}) with the following integration and final results (\ref{total_bh_mass_momentum}).

-Third, in \cite{EKPT_2021} it was found that for the same solution, the ``turning-off gravity'' in different frames can lead to different ISCs, including those which give unacceptable results.
+Third, in \cite{EKPT_2021a} it was found that for the same solution, the ``turning-off gravity'' in different frames can lead to different ISCs, including those which give unacceptable results.
 Here we have used the only gauge in which tetrad (\ref{isotet}) is a proper tetrad, i.e. associated with vanishing ISC, and this gauge leads to physically meaningful results (\ref{E=M}) and (\ref{total_bh_mass_momentum}).
-Nevertheless, the problem of determining different gauges for the solution (\ref{movemet}) is interesting, but this is not the subject of this short note, and its study is carried over to the future.
+Nevertheless, the problem of determining different gauges for the solution (\ref{movemet}) is interesting, and its study is carried over to the future.

 {\bf Acknowledgments.} The authors are grateful to Alexey Toporensky for discussions and comments.
 AP thanks Stephen Lau and Brian Pitts for the help with literature.
 This research has been supported by the Interdisciplinary Scientific and Educational School of Moscow State University ``Fundamental and Applied Space recearch''.